AnshulJ999/SyncLyrics/README.md

 ## 🤝 Contributing

-Pull requests are welcome and encouraged!
-Please test your changes on Windows or HASS before submitting.
+Found a bug?
+Have an idea?
+PRs are super welcome! 🙌 Just give it a quick test on Windows or HASS before submitting.
+Even small fixes help!

 ---